Hospitality

 Trends to Chase: How hoteliers can stay relevant in 2021.

+With the COVID vaccines in the air and in people’s veins, will vaccination be the saviour of the hospitality sector?
 Last month, we covered some of the trends set by the pandemic.
 This month, we take a deep dive into the consumer perception changes brought in by COVID and whether the vaccine can tackle all these challenges.
+Our March trends article analyses the changes to determine whether the vaccine will be the knight in shining armour for hospitality, leading the industry towards recovery.

 Changed Consumer Perception